vl4ds/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 Handling The Response
 ---------------------

-The HTTP APIs accept a closure that will be called with the response information from the reqeust.
+The HTTP APIs accept a closure that will be called with the response information from the request.

 The closure is passed an instance of a `HttpResponseDecorator <https://github.com/jgritman/httpbuilder/blob/855e1784be8585de81cc3c99fd19285798c7bc4f/src/main/java/groovyx/net/http/HttpResponseDecorator.java>`__.
 You can inspect this object to get information about the response.